unovue/radix-vue/docs/content/components/menubar.md

 ### SubTrigger

 An item that opens a submenu.
-Must be rendered inside `Menubar.Sub`.
+Must be rendered inside `MenubarSub`.

 <PropsTable
   :data="[